IoannisAnagnostelis/Master-Thesis-Analytics/README.md

 ## 📁 Structure
 - `Thesis_Paper.pdf`: Final PDF of the thesis
 - `R_code/`: All R scripts for analysis and modeling
-- `output/`: Plots and figures from the analysis

 ## 🛠 Technologies
 - R (tidyverse, cluster, randomForest)